MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/h-platform-automation-and-devops.md

 <!-- -->

-- Do not restrict application teams to use central artefacts or approaches as it hinders agility.
+- Do not restrict application teams to use central artifacts or approaches as it hinders agility.
 Consistent baseline configurations are already enforced through the policy driven approach and RBAC.

 - Do not force application teams to use a central process or provisioning pipeline for the instantiation or management of application resources.

-## 2. Define Central and Federated Responsibilities
+## 2. Define central and federated responsibilities

 The distribution of roles, responsibilities, and trust between central IT teams and applications teams is paramount to the operational transformation customers must undergo when adopting the cloud at scale.

-***Design Considerations***
+***Design considerations***

-- Central teams strive to maintain full control whilst application owners seek to maximise agility.
+- Central teams strive to maintain full control whilst application owners seek to maximize agility.
 The balance between these goals can greatly influence the success of the migration

-***Design Recommendations***
+***Design recommendations***

-- The list below presents a recommended distribution of responsibilities between central IT and application teams, striving to empower migration/transformation activities with minimal central dependencies, while still supporting the centralised governance of security and operability across the entire estate.
+- The list below presents a recommended distribution of responsibilities between central IT and application teams, striving to empower migration/transformation activities with minimal central dependencies while still supporting the centralized governance of security and operability across the entire estate.

-- **Application Functions**
+- **Application functions**

     - Application migration and/or transformation.